 GUEST BATHROOM – I wish I had better pictures of this bathroom!
 It was a less expensive update but made it look much more expensive than the dated bathroom that was there before.
 Then vanity just got a coat of paint and new hardware, the countertop stayed but adding a new faucet made an enormous difference.
 There’s a really cute and eclectic vanity light that you can’t see in the picture (sorry! blame Alex-jk jk), new super cheap tile floors, a new tub and tile to the ceiling.
 I wish I had better pictures!

 ATTIC – aka bedrooms 4 & 5.
 The paneled area was what was finished when we moved in.
 I couldn’t paint the paneling because it was laminate and the chances of it bowing were too much of a risk when we were looking to update for selling purposes only.
-New carpet and a closet made this space functional as a bedroom.
+The Carpet Cleaning Oak Ridge professionals cleaned the carpet and made it look brand new and the closet made this space functional as a bedroom.